gerr135/gnat_bugs/gb_01/Readme.md

         proper compile error message) upon renaming the dir and sources..

     - src_wa1:  a workaround: flat (single) package, still generic.
 This seems to compile.

+# Status
+Initial post: code simplified with some workarouds found.
+To be submitted to AdaCore shortly.

+# Workarounds
+Here are the known so far workarounds:
+1. Use abstract primitives instead of null.
+This works, but is not ideal.
+Null primities are there for a purpose.

+2. Use flat package structure.
+This seems to be triggered when derivation happens in a child package.
+Perhaps gnat loses track of null primitive info when processing a child package.

+3. Generics: this seems not to happen when package hierarchy is not generic.
+If generics are used simply to select a specific data precision, consider defining type Real is new Float;
+at the top of the root package, instead of passing it as generic (this will also speed up compilation a lot).